colshacol/mems/README.md

 # mems

-A memoisation utility.
+A memoization utility.

 ## Usage

-A simple example exhibiting how the same exact value is returned for each invocation of `makeDoubleArray`, although the function itself would generate a brand new array without memoisation.
+A simple example exhibiting how the same exact value is returned for each invocation of `makeDoubleArray`, although the function itself would generate a brand new array without memoization.

 ```js
 import mems from 'mems'